confianceai/Challenge-Welding-Starter-Kit/README.md

 Look the [Solution requirements and evaluation process](docs/Requirements_and_Evaluation_process.md) to get informations about the expected solution and the way it will be evaluated

-An exemple of AI Component is provided within this repository but only to show an example of the expected architecture.
+An exemple of AI Component is provided [here](https://github.com/confianceai/Challenge-Welding-Reference-Solution-1/tree/main), only to show an example of the expected architecture.
 The model has not been trained to be performant and efficient for this challenge.

 - ```01-Tutorial.py``` : This code shows how to use main user functions present in this package.
 Wihtin, there are examples about how to listing available datasets, explore metadata, and draw basic statistics on contextual variables.